 More information about the Democratic People’s Republic of Korea is available on the North Korea country page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Peace and prosperity on the Korean Peninsula is the ultimate goal for the United States in its relationship with the Democratic People’s Republic of Korea (DPRK).
 The United States works closely with allies and partners in the region towards greater peace and security in the region.

-In the past, the United States has provided food and other emergency aid to North Korea during times of famine and natural disasters, upon request by North Korea.
-The United States does not currently provide any direct aid to North Korea.
-Currently, there are a number of U.S. NGOs who travel to the DPRK, through private and faith-based donor support, to provide aid to fight infectious diseases such as multi-drug-resistant tuberculosis and to improve farming practices and agricultural output in rural areas.
+In the past, the United States provided food and other emergency aid to the DPRK during times of famine and natural disasters, upon request by the DPRK.
+The United States does not currently provide any aid to the DPRK government.
+A number of U.S. NGOs have been active in the DPRK, through private and faith-based donor support, to provide aid to fight infectious diseases such as multi-drug-resistant tuberculosis and to improve farming practices and agricultural output in rural areas.

 Bilateral Economic Relations

-The United States imposed a near total economic embargo on North Korea in 1950 when North Korea attacked the South.
+The United States imposed a near total economic embargo on the DPRK in 1950 after the DPRK attacked the South, sparking the Korean war.
 Over the following years, some U.S. sanctions were eased, but others were imposed.
-Most recently, Executive Order 13810 was signed by the President on September 21, 2017, in the wake of the DPRK’s September 2017 nuclear test and multiple ICBM tests.
-Combined with previous executive orders and other restrictions on the DPRK, these constitute the most restrictive sanctions on North Korea to date.
+Executive Order 13810 was issued on September 21, 2017, in the wake of the DPRK’s September 2017 nuclear test and multiple intercontinental ballistic missile (ICBM) tests.
+Combined with previous executive orders, statutory sanctions provisions, and other restrictions on the DPRK, these constitute some of the most restrictive sanctions related to the DPRK to date.

-North Korea and the United States belong to some of the same international organizations, including the United Nations and the Association of Southeast Asian Nations (ASEAN) Regional Forum.
+The DPRK and the United States belong to some of the same international organizations and multilateral institutions, including the United Nations and the Association of Southeast Asian Nations (ASEAN) Regional Forum.

 More information about North Korea is available from the Department of State and other sources, some of which are listed here: